 Students of Heri Sewing Project come to Elimu Resource Center on a weekly basis to learn how to use digital technology to enhance their fashion designs and sewing skills.
 They research fashions around Africa using the internet, download YouTube video tutorials on pattern-making and gain exposure to new designs and creative ideas.
 Their digital skills enhance their competitive edge in the market.

 Elimu Fashion Show

-Heri students showcased their new hi-tech skills and fashion creativity with our first-ever fashion show hosted at the college.
-We are looking for new partners to help us take our fashion show out to the community involving more youth and connecting with the education community at large.
-We welcome your ideas and funding support to make this a reality in 2017.
+Heri students showcased their new hi-tech skills and fashion creativity with the first-ever fashion show hosted at the college.
+We are looking for new partners to help us take our fashion show out to the community, involving more youth and connecting with the education community at large.
+We welcome your ideas and funding support to make this a reality in 2020.
 Contact our founder for details: email@example.com.

 You Can Help a Young Woman Start Her Sewing Business

-Help us sponsor a student to Heri Ministries Sewing College.
-Two years school fees and boarding expenses plus a sewing machine upon graduation cost $1300.
+- Sponsor a student.
+Help us sponsor a student for the program at Heri Ministries Sewing College.
+Two years of school fees and boarding expenses, plus a sewing machine upon graduation costs $1300.

-You can support us with a sewing machine for $300.
+- Donate an exam sewing kit or fabrics.
 With a donation of $20 you can help us provide an exam kit (scissors, needles, thread, bobbin) or a selection of fabrics for one student to practice her skills.